separability-dual-image

 We conclude this introduction by reminding that the dual space of \(c_0(A, \mathbb{R})\) is \(\ell^1(A, \mathbb{R})\), and the dual of \(\ell^1(A, \mathbb{R})\) is \(\ell^{\infty}(A, \mathbb{R})\).

-Separable and non separable space with same dual
+Separable and non-separable spaces with the same dual

-A further counterexample is that a separable and a non separable space can have isometrically isomorphic dual spaces.
-This example comes from Bill Johnson post on MathOverflow.
+A further counterexample is that a separable and a non-separable space can have isometrically isomorphic dual spaces.
+This example comes from Bill Johnson’s post on MathOverflow.

 Any continuous functional \(L \in E^*\) can be represented as \(L(f) = \displaystyle{\int_0^1} f(t)\mu(dt)\) for some signed measure \(\mu \in \mathcal{M}([0,1])\).